fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/awards/idvs/funding.md

 Used to populate the Federal Account Funding tab on the IDV summary page.

+## POST

-## List File C financial data for an IDV award's descendant contracts [POST /api/v2/awards/idvs/funding/]
+List File C financial data for an IDV award's descendant contracts

 + Request (application/json)
     + Attributes (object)